-(A) Behavioral Setup.
+(A) Behavioral setup.

 (B) Trial structure.
-A blue LED indicated the end of the inter-trial interval.
-Trials were self-initiated: licking the center spout triggered the sound stimulus (0.6 s), at the end of which 0.5 μl of water was delivered on the center spout.
+A blue light-emitting diode (LED) indicated the end of the inter-trial interval.
+Trials were self-initiated: licking the center spout triggered the sound stimulus (0.6 s), at the end of which $0.5 \,\mu$ L of water was delivered on the center spout.
 Any side-lick thereafter triggered a sucrose reward (correct) or a noise burst (error).
-Two example stimuli (tone clouds) are shown with a proportion of high frequency tones 45 % (top) and 100 % (bottom).
-Black lines denote 30 ms pure tones.
+Two example stimuli (tone clouds) are shown with a proportion of high-frequency tones 45% (top) and 100% (bottom).
+Black lines denote 30-ms pure tones.

 (C) Choice behavior in one session.
-Error bars show 95 % confidence intervals.
-The choices were fit with a logistic regression ('Choice' in (E)).
+Error bars show 95% confidence intervals.
+The choices were fit with a logistic regression ("choice" in E).

 (D) Choice bias in all the 83 sessions.
 Change in fraction rightward shows the difference of average choice probability in the logistic regression between the left and right blocks (6 mice in each task).

 (E) Choice selective bias.
-Logistic regression tested whether the choices during the task had no bias depending on blocks (Unbiased), only bias in the choices (Choice), bias in the choices and sound sensitivity (Choice + sensitivity), or bias in the choices with non-zero lapse rate (Choice + lapse).
-Change in log likelihood in 'Choice' showed the increase of log likelihood from 'Unbiased'.
-Change in log likelihood in 'Choice + Sensitivity' and 'Choice + Lapse' showed the increase of log likelihood from 'Choice' (83 sessions; central mark in box: median, edge of box: 25th and 75th percentiles, whiskers; most extreme data points not considered outliers (beyond 1.5 times the inter-quartile range), here and hereafter; p < 0.001 in likelihood ratio test in averaged log likelihood per mouse).
+Logistic regression tested whether the choices during the task had no bias depending on blocks (unbiased), only bias in the choices (choice), bias in the choices and sound sensitivity (choice + sensitivity), or bias in the choices with non-zero lapse rate (choice + lapse).
+Change in log likelihood in "choice" showed the increase of log likelihood from "unbiased."
+Change in log likelihood in "choice + sensitivity" and "choice + lapse" showed the increase of log likelihood from "choice" (83 sessions; central mark in box: median, edge of box; 25th and 75th percentiles, whiskers; most extreme data points not considered outliers [beyond 1.5 times the inter-quartile range], here and hereafter; p < 0.001 in likelihood ratio test in averaged log likelihood per mouse).
 Parentheses show the number of parameters in the model.

 (F) Suboptimal choice behavior in stimulus but not reward task.
 Bold lines show the mean psychometric functions in 83 sessions.
-Dotted lines show the optimal behavior estimated from the stimulus sensitivity in 'Choice' model.
+Dotted lines show the optimal behavior estimated from the stimulus sensitivity in the "choice" model.
 See also Figure S1.